Team MS.Ai

 It doesn’t try to manufacture community.
 It just sets the conditions for it to emerge:

-For most renters today, the ability to socialize is the single biggest advantage of co-living.
+For most renters today, the ability to is the single biggest advantage of co-living.

 It’s the spontaneous hallway chats, the late-night brainstorms in shared kitchens, the friendships that start at weekly dinners.
 That kind of social fabric makes people feel rooted, fast.